Joe Giudice Reportedly Looks ‘Sickly,’ Has Lost 80 Pounds After Stint In Detention

 “He lost so much weight, about 80 pounds,” the source said.
 “He looks sickly, and sad.”

-As The Inquisitr previously reported, conditions in the Clinton County Correctional Facility in McElhattan, Pennsylvania are so bad that Joe reportedly wants to accept deportation if his appeal is denied after Wednesday’s hearing.
+As The Inquisitr previously reported, conditions in the Clinton County Correctional Facility in McElhattan, Pennsylvania, are so bad that Joe reportedly wants to accept deportation if his appeal is denied after Wednesday’s hearing.

 “It’s been horrible, and he doesn’t want to rot away there any longer.
 The moment he is denied, he said he will pull his appeal and get ready to go to Italy,” a source said.

-Joe has been in custody at the ICE facility for months after being transferred there after serving his three-year sentence for fraud.
-A judge ordered that Joe be deported after he completed his sentence, and the former reality star has been fighting the judgment ever since.
+Joe has been in custody at the ICE facility for months since being transferred there after serving his three-year sentence for fraud.
+A judge ordered that Joe be deported after completing his sentence, and the former reality star has been fighting the judgment ever since.

 The hearing on Wednesday was attended by Joe’s family, including his mother Filomena and his brother Peter.

-In court, Joe’s laywer argued that the felon should be released awaiting his appeal because he wasn’t a flight risk, but the prosecutor argued that he should remain behind bars.
+In court, Joe’s lawyer argued that the felon should be released awaiting his appeal because he wasn’t a flight risk, but the prosecutor argued that he should remain behind bars.

 “Given his sentence, 41 months in prison, 2 years of supervised release that led him to immigration custody, he is a flight risk and a danger to society,” the prosecutor said.
 “He has numerous interactions with police.
 He has a family here and there is reason to believe that he won’t turn himself in to ICE custody if he is ordered deported.”